sk6817/Loan_Repayment_Challenge/README.md

 Note: For privacy reasons, I would not be sharing details about the company and their data.
 I will refer them as Company X. Though, I suppose the data is simulated anyway.

 About the challenge:
-Company X is constantly working to assess the risk of our applicants more accurately.
+Company X is constantly working to assess the risk of their applicants more accurately.
 Being successful in this objective enables Company X to better price customers and mitigate losses on their portfolio of loans.
 The following challenge asks you to work with a data set of loan repayment.
 It is intentionally meant to be open ended.
 Company X wants to see a model built for predicting the loan risk or quality (loan repayment) on a given applicant.